 Leftover wine may sound like a fabulous idea for some us.
-But whether you just had a party or just cannot solider via full bottle solo, at some point you will be facing this problem: A partially used bottle of wine is with little clock time left and soon to become less drinkable around your kitchen .
-Here are five creative uses for leftover wine:
+But whether you just had a party or just cannot solider via full bottle solo, at some point you will be facing this problem: A partially used bottle is rattling around your kitchen and the clock is ticking on its drinkability.
+Anyway, here are five creative uses for leftover wine:

 Here is one way you can save your wine for future use.
 Pour leftover into an ice cube try and one frozen, move them to a container or freezer bag – they will be ready to go whenever required.
 Include them to white wine for fast cooling without the dilution of regular ice, or keep them for recipes that call for little volumes of wine.